simonjulianl/tp/docs/DeveloperGuide.md

 * manage patients contacts faster than a typical mouse/GUI driven app
 * able to manage other doctors' details
-* able to store sheer amount of patient details and retrieve them very fast
+* able to store large amount of patients' medical data
-* able to compare patient medical histories very fast
+* able to retrieve the detailed information of a patient very quickly
+* able to find certain particular patients, activities, or doctors
-* able to remind user of upcoming activities and appointments
+* able to display upcoming activities and appointments to the user
 * easy to use and would give suggestion on the closest command whenever typo is made

 ### User stories